apartresearch/Probing-Learned-Feedback-Patterns/README.md

     <br>
 <p>

-## Official Repository for Beyond Training Objectives: Interpreting Reward Model Divergence in Large Language Models
+## Official Repository for Probing Learned Feedback Patterns in Large Language Models
 #### By Luke Marks, Amir Abdullah, Clement Neo, Rauno Arike, Philip Torr, Fazl Barez
 1. This repository provides scripts to train several LLM and task combinations under RLHF using PPO.
 2. The repository also supports training sparse autoencoders for feature extraction on the MLP layers of LLMs.